 Language comes naturally to everyone, as beings created in God's image, we have a unique capacity to communicate through language.
 Spanish is the second most spoken language in the world.
 God desires that people from all languages become part of his kingdom (Rev 5:9).
 One of the best ways Christians can demonstrate Christ's love is to communicate with people in their native language.

 Have you ever met someone who has stated, "I took Spanish four years in high school, but I can' t speak it."
 Science has shown that the process of acquiring our first language actually begins prior to birth.
 God has designed us to begin hearing sounds and acquiring them from the earliest stages of our lives.

 There are so many benefits for children to learn a new language at an early age.
 First, it is easier than trying to learn it later.
 It stimulates the child's curiosity and helps boost their cognitive development which helps their overall academic progress.
 It tends to display more empathy toward others and more receptive to other cultures.

 The curriculum used is Christian based and has been designed to help students focus on proper development.
 The texts are organized into units dealing with school, home, community and world.

 Each unit provide students with level-appropriate vocabulary.
 All activities include practice pronunciation and word formation.
 Culture is an important part of the lessons as well.
 Students will develop their ability to think critically from a biblical perspective on cultural issues in the Hispanic world, and they will be continually reminded that studying Spanish is one the many ways that they can fulfill the biblical mandate to love God and others.

 To help support the students' learning, they participate in activities in an enjoyable atmosphere.
-Projects and the use of technology are provided to middle school students.
+Teaching puppets, read aloud books, work texts, teaching charts and music is provided for elementary school students.